asynkron/website/asynkron/content/docs/proto.actor/durability.md

 The Proto.Actor test suite relies on not losing messages in the local context (and for non-error condition tests also for remote deployment), meaning that we actually do apply the best effort to keep our tests stable.
-A local `Tell` operation can however fail for the same reasons as a normal method call can on the CLR:
+A local `Send` operation can however fail for the same reasons as a normal method call can on the CLR: